|Nutrition Facts (per serving)|

 To make schmaltz (rendered chicken fat), begin by saving bits of fat and skin removed from raw chicken.
 You can stockpile these in a bag or container in the freezer until you have about three cups worth.
 You can also ask your butcher for chicken fat and skin scraps that are usually trimmed off the bird and discarded.
-Often they will be happy not to waste parts that would otherwise end up in the trash and will give them to you for free.
+Often, they will be happy not to waste parts that would otherwise end up in the trash and will give them to you for free.
 At most, you should pay a few cents per pound for them.

 If you get your scraps from a butcher, there may be bits of meat attached.
-Try to remove most of these (save them to use when you make stock).
+Try to remove most of these before beginning—save them to use when you make stock.

 3 to 4 cups chicken fat and skin

 - Optional: 1 medium onion, peeled and chopped into quarters

 Place the fat and skin scraps in a heavy-bottomed, nonreactive pot (cast iron, copper, and aluminum can give your schmaltz an off taste).
 Cook over low heat, stirring occasionally until the scraps render most of their fat and begin to brown.

 Add the onion, if using.
 Raise the heat to medium.
 Continue to cook, stirring frequently, until the chicken scraps are golden brown and crispy, but not burnt.
 Turn off the heat and let cool for a few minutes.

-Cover tightly and store in the refrigerator for up to 6 months.
+Cover tightly and store in the refrigerator for up to six months.